0xSpaceShard/starknet-devnet-js/README.md

 }
 ```

-To use the latest version:
+To use the latest compatible version:

 ```typescript
 const devnet = await Devnet.spawnVersion("latest");